ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 | STATS COUNT() BY TO_STRING(http.response.status_code), minute = BUCKET(@timestamp, "1 min")
 ```

-Note that this graph, unlike the one we drew before, only has a few minutes of data.
+Note that this graph, unlike the one we drew before, currently shows only a few minutes of data.
 That is because it relies upon the fields we parsed in the Processing we just setup.
 Prior to that time, those fields didn't exist.
-Change the time field to `Last 15 Minutes` to see newly parsed data.
+Change the time field to `Last 15 Minutes` to zoom in on the newly parsed data.

-You'll also note how quickly this graph rendered compared to when we were parsing our log lines at query-time with ES|QL.

 ## Saving our visualization to a dashboard